HousingIQ/housingiq-app/docs/05-frontend.md

 ## Overview

 The frontend is built with Next.js 16 using the App Router, React 19, TypeScript, and Tailwind CSS v4.
-Charts are rendered using Recharts.
+Charts are rendered using Recharts 3, maps with react-simple-maps, and server state is managed with TanStack Query.

 ## Page Structure